TheDroidYourLookingFor/ClassicAssist-Macros/README.md

 This is a repository to preserve the work that has been done creating these scripts.

-UOSteam is a closed source assistant that is not allowed on every UO server.
+ClassicAssist is a open source assistant that is not allowed on every UO server.
 Using this assistant where prohibited may result in bans, item and character loss.
 Use at your own risk!